pharaox/carnalitas_x/README.md

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
   * Although it is possible to enslave them, this is penalized by gaining one of the [leveled *Slaver* traits](#leveled-slaver-traits), as well as losing a level of fame.
-  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.
+  * Initiating or accepting most interactions (except freeing or ransoming) has a major piety cost.
   * The AI will be very unwilling to initiate enslave, seize, sell, buy, or gift interactions for them.
   * The AI will also be very unwilling to accept sell, buy, or gift interactions for them.
   * The AI will be quite willing to free, liberate, demand ransom, or offer ransom for them.
 * If owning slaves of a certain faith is shunned, for adherents of this faith:
   * Although it is possible to enslave them, this is penalized by gaining one of the [leveled *Slaver* traits](#leveled-slaver-traits), as well as losing piety.
-  * Initiating or accepting most interactions (except freeing or ransoming) has a piety cost.
+  * Initiating or accepting most interactions (except freeing or ransoming) has a minor piety cost.
   * The AI will be quite unwilling to initiate enslave, seize, sell, buy, or gift interactions for them.
   * The AI will be also be quite unwilling to accept sell, buy, or gift interactions for them.
   * The AI will be somewhat more willing to free, liberate, demand ransom, or offer ransom for them.